Neeraj-OS-Developer/VoxSherpa-TTS/README.md

 - No account, no telemetry, no data collection
 - Your text never leaves your phone

-### 📦 Flexible Model Management
+### 📦 Model Management
-- Download models directly from inside the app
+- Download models directly from the app
 - Import your own `.onnx` models from local storage
 - Multiple models installed simultaneously
 - Smart storage tracking